AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

   Use theme editor if you want to style header and footer using styling options such as font style, background, and transparency.
   If you want to provide information such as a logo image, company name in header, and copyright information in the footer, use the form editor options.

+## Frequently asked questions {#faq}

+1. Which customization takes priority when making customizations in a theme folder at both the global level and component level?

+   * When customizations are made at both the global level and component level, the customization at the component level takes priority.

 <!--